 The organization works with volunteer artists, donations and donations in-kind to create the murals.
 Artists can volunteer to design murals for hospitals, or get trained to paint murals for locations across the country.
 The administrative office and art studio for Splashes of Hope are located in Huntington, New York.

 One of the many specialists in purchasing art for public spaces is Integrated Art Group www.integratedartllc.com, a boutique fine art consultation company specializing procuring fine art for offices, healthcare facilities, hospitality companies, corporations and other places of business.
 They strive to “transform your building interior, lift the spirit of your staff and visitors, and engage the imagination in everyday settings.”
 Integrated Art Group LLC works with artists who have demonstrated ability to produce exceptional work over the course of a career.

 The Center for Health Design

 The Center for Health Design www.healthdesign.org, is an organization that is leading the way in transforming hospitals, clinics, wellness centers, doctor’s offices, and residential care facilities “for a safer, healthier tomorrow.”

 Launched in 1993, it began as a team of advanced thinkers with the idea of creating healthcare facilities to promote healthier environments for patients as well as the staff.
 Since that time their vision has become a movement involved in design research, education, and advocacy.

 The organization “advances best practices and empowers healthcare leaders with quality research that demonstrates the value of design to improve health outcomes, patient experience of care, and provider/staff satisfaction and performance.”

-If you would like to learn more about this topic and obtain a wealth of resources and where to find interior designers and art consultants buying art for the healthcare art market download a copy of Art In Healthcare For Artists.
+If you would like to learn more about this topic and obtain a wealth of resources and where to find interior designers and art consultants buying art for the healthcare art market download a copy of Sell Your ART in the Healthcare Art Market.